ProAI/eloquent-versioning/README.md

 * `allVersions()` returns all versions of the queried items<br>Example: `User::allVersions()->get()` will return all versions of all users

-#### Create, update and delete
+#### Create, update and delete records

 All these operations can be performed normally.
-The package will automatically generate new versions and will remove all versions on delete.
+The package will automatically generate a version 1 on create, the next version on update and will remove all versions on delete.

 ### Timestamps